Follow the guidance below to make sure your catch is safe to eat and as delicious as possible!

 Safe shucking.
 The video below shows you all you need to know about safe and easy scallop shucking.
 To shuck your scallops, grab either a shellfish knife (dull/blunt tip) or a teaspoon.
 The goal is to extract the circular white muscle meat, being careful to remove as much of the surrounding soft tissue as possible.
 Give a watch to the video for some tips on how to shuck your catch.

 Cooking.
 Shellfish, such as oysters, that can be eaten raw are harvested from waters with very strict regulations.
 Scallops should be cooked because many open harvest areas for scallops are not subject to the same regulations.
-Food safety standards dictate recommend that scallops should be cooked until the meat is opaque and white.
-This usually does not take long for bay scallops (about 3 minutes total in most cases), so be careful not to
+Food safety standards recommend that scallops should be cooked until the meat is opaque and white.
+This usually does not take long for bay scallops (about 3 minutes total in most cases), so be careful not to overcook.

 Check out the links below for recipe ideas and a cooking demonstration of one of our most popular recipes: simply delish scallops.